 Some lyrics from the intro track that stand out to me are, “Man they said that I fell off, guess it’s time to cut some throats,” and “I listen to Lehmber then I mix it with the Kodak.”
 As fans may have assumed that he fell off, Fateh Doe solidifies himself by going back to his hip-hop roots with lines like, “How I’m I underrated got the crown on me, I’m 5’7 ain’t no banda looking down on me,” from his recent song “Outside Freestyle.”

-Fateh Doe, you’ve been making music for over 10 years and you were one of the first South Asian artists to pioneer the YouTube movement.
+Fateh Doe, you’ve been making music for more than 10 years and you were one of the first South Asian artists to pioneer the YouTube movement.
 What does representation mean to you?

 “My brand, in itself, is representation.
 There are artists who are in-your-face South Asian and there are artists who stay as ethnically ambiguous as possible to fit into their industry.
 Me — being myself, wearing a turban, and rapping — is representation in itself.
 I also learned a couple of years ago that women who wear hijabs really rock with me and my songs because we are connected through the experience of being a visible minority in North America.
 You never really know who you might be helping or affecting just by following your dreams.”